camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 The terrain becomes sharp.
 Brown naked mountains rise on every side of us, like we're being swallowed up by an enormous mouth.
 The temperature drops.
 There's a menacing silence outside the car.
 I look at Eason and he looks back and me and it's clear that we're both feeling the ominous build-up of of anxiety and fear.

 The gates of haram are adjacent to checkpoints where non-Muslims are turned away.
 We decide to drive through a checkpoint but aren't detected – the guard doesn't even look at us.
-We pass through the haram boundary... and decide to turn back, taking a longer, safer route to Taif where we check into a hotel and prepare for the next morning.
+We pass through the haram boundary… and decide to turn back, taking a longer, safer route to Taif where we check into a hotel and prepare for the next morning.

 ![a sign that shows directions to Mecca]({{ site.url }}/assets/images/mecca_sign.png)